Level/levelup/README.md

 The main entry point for creating a new `levelup` instance.

 - `db` must be an [`abstract-leveldown`](https://github.com/level/abstract-leveldown) compliant store.
-- `options` is passed on to the underlying store.
+- `options` is passed on to the underlying store when opened and is specific to the type of store being used

 Calling `levelup(db)` will also open the underlying store.
 This is an asynchronous operation which will trigger your callback if you provide one.
 The callback should take the form `function (err, db) {}` where `db` is the `levelup` instance.
 If you don't provide a callback, any read & write operations are simply queued internally until the store is fully opened.